-Whether you are on the buy or sell side, you should know both positives and negatives of a transaction.
-If you are the seller, it serves you well to have this clarity well in advance, so that corrective actions can be taken to improve that exit valuation.
+Whether you are on the buy or sell side, you should know both the positives and negatives of a transaction.
+It serves sellers well to have clarity well in advance so they can take corrective actions to improve that exit valuation.
 Needless to say, it’s even better to get it right from the outset.

 But this research is only as good as the questions being asked.
-Without in-depth knowledge of potential issues, you simply ‘don’t know what you don’t know,’ making it nearly impossible to determine which questions are relevant.
+Without in-depth knowledge of potential issues, you simply “don’t know what you don’t know,” making it nearly impossible to determine which questions are relevant.
 And failing to identify the right questions frequently results in a shortfall of pertinent information.
-The art is understanding the topic and the relevant questions to ask and then ‘joining the dots’ to ensure that other connected technical topics are well understood.
+Understanding the topic and the relevant questions is an art.
+Then, you can “join the dots” to ensure that other connected technical topics are well understood.

 Experience leads to taking the right actions